Does SanDisk Pass Buffett's Test?

 5 Years Ago

-**Because STX did not report an effective tax rate, we used its 13% rate from TTM.
+*Because STX did not report an effective tax rate, we used its 11.7% tax rate from TTM.

-***Because WDC did not report an effective tax rate, we used its 8% rate from one year ago.
+**Because WDC did not report an effective tax rate, we used its 11.6% effective tax rate from three years ago.

 At the time this article was published Jim Royal, Ph.D., owns no shares of any company mentioned here.
 The Motley Fool owns shares of Western Digital.
 Try any of our Foolish newsletter servicesfree for 30 days.
 We Fools don't all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 The Motley Fool has adisclosure policy.